 Go fish or Fish is a fun card game usually played by 3 to 6 players, but it is possible for 2 to play.
+A standard 52 card deck is used.
+The dealer deals 5 cards to each player (7 each for 2 players).
+The remaining cards are placed face down to form a stock.

 The standard 52-card pack is used.
 Some cards will be dealt and the rest will form the stock pile.